damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson3 Aggregate Functions.md

 Lesson 3 - **Aggregate Functions**

 1. Aggregate function

--	Return the total sum of the values in a numeric colum.
+a.
+Return the total sum of the values in a numeric colum.

--	**Compute a single result set from a set values.**
+b.	**Compute a single result set from a set values.**

--	Round the values of a colomn.
+c.
+Round the values of a colomn.

--	Count the number of rows where the value(s) is not NULL.
+d.
+Count the number of rows where the value(s) is not NULL.

-2. How would you calculate the minimum number of stops from train table?
+3. How would you calculate the minimum number of stops from train table?
 -	**SELECT MIN(stops)**
 **FROM train;**
 -	SELECT SUM(stops)